 What is a common stock and why do people invest in it?

 Simply put, each share of common stock represents a share of ownership in a company.
-If a company does well or the value of its assets increases, common stock can go up in value.
+If a company does well, or the value of its assets increases, common stock can go up in value.
 On the other hand, if a company is doing poorly, a common stock can decrease in value.
-Simply put, common stock allows investors to share in a company's success over time, which is why they can make great long-term investments.
+Common stock allows investors to share in a company's success over time, which is why they can make great long-term investments.

-In general, common stock comes with the right to vote for corporate directors, as well as to vote on policy changes and stock splits.
-There are a few exceptions to this rule, however, such as companies that have two classes of common stock -- one voting and one non-voting.
-Alphabet (Google) is one example -- class A shares (NASDAQ:GOOGL) have voting rights, while class C shares (NASDAQ:GOOG) do not.
+In general, common stock comes with the right to vote for corporate directors, as well as the right to vote on policy changes and stock splits.
+There are a few exceptions to this rule, however, such as companies that have two classes of common stock — one voting and one non-voting.
+Alphabet (Google) is one example of this.
+The company's class A shares (NASDAQ:GOOGL) have voting rights, while its class C shares (NASDAQ:GOOG) do not.

 Some companies choose to distribute some of their profits to common stockholders in the form of dividends, and each common stockholder is entitled to a proportional share.
 For example, if a company declares a dividend of $10 million and there are 20 million shareholders, investors will receive $0.50 for each common share they own.